henrycatalinismith/11tysass/readme.md

 it'll print a link in the build output pointing at one of these error codes to help you troubleshoot.

+### `nothing-to-render`

+This error code is generated when you add the plugin to Eleventy without giving it any Sass files to render.

+Double check your code against the example at the top of this readme.
+The second argument you pass to `eleventyConfig.addPlugin` should be an object with a property called `files`.

 ### `missing-file`

 This error code is generated when you pass a file to the plugin without a